OpenTermsArchive/engine/README.md

 }
 ```

 The default configuration is merged with (and overridden by) environment-specific configuration that can be specified at startup with the `NODE_ENV` environment variable.
+For example, you would run `NODE_ENV=development npm start` to load the `development.json` configuration file.

 If you want to change your local configuration, we suggest you create a `config/development.json` file with overridden values.
 An example of a production configuration file can be found in `config/production.json`.

 ##### Storage adapters configuration